Diane Pershing: Career

-Pershing appeared with The Establishment in Las Vegas and sand with Mathis, Elvis Presley, and Andy Williams.
+Pershing appeared with The Establishment in Las Vegas and sang with Mathis, Elvis Presley, and Andy Williams.
 She performed in regional theater, including the Downey Civic Light Opera Association.
 In total, she performed in more than 100 musicals and plays at regional theaters.

 Pershing was a disc jockey at radio station KOST in Los Angeles, did studio singing, and did voiceovers for cartoons, commercials, narrations, and radio and television promos.

 As a writer, she has written for TV (The Love Boat, What's Happening Now!!), 19 romance novels, published film reviews for various small newspapers and Rotten Tomatoes, and is a member of Romance Writers of American and Mystery Writers of America and The Authors' Guild.

 As a voice actress, Pershing is known for voicing Poison Ivy in the DC Animated Universe, beginning with Batman: The Animated Series.
 She has also lent her voice to series such as Inspector Gadget, Darkwing Duck, The New Adventures of Flash Gordon, The Centurions (as Crystal Kane), Dungeons & Dragons, She-Ra: Princess of Power and The Smurfs.